 All of these offers are ingrained in your automated campaign from the beginning and can be set to fire at a time you choose — whether it’s when a contact reaches a certain stage of your onboarding funnel or after a pre-selected period of time since the person’s first purchase.

-You likely have extensive amounts of data about customers who’ve reached this stage of your funnel.
+You likely have extensive data about customers who’ve reached this stage of your funnel.
 You can see which of your segmented campaigns they’ve experienced, and you have basic info such as their address and payment information that can be used to pre-fill forms the next time they’re in the process of making a purchase on your site.
-This makes the buying experience much smoother for repeat customers, which ups the odds of them completing a purchase and continuing to come back.
+This makes the buying experience much smoother for repeat customers, which ups the possibility of them completing a purchase and continuing to come back.

 You can also use the data available about customers at this stage to continue using conditional blocks in your landing pages to show only certain landing page blocks to certain customers.
 For example, if you have a membership site, you can show a block offering the next level of membership to the visitor, which can be triggered based on the membership level that’s stored in their contact record.
 Even without a membership site, the landing pages and CRM can work in tandem to detect the length of time someone has been a customer or the types of products that customer has previously purchased and trigger a landing page block based on that information.